 Silverberg P.C. is focused on providing legal representation for those involved in disputes arising on construction projects.
 Attorney Karl Silverberg has extensive experience in this unique area of law and a proven record of success protecting the rights of clients throughout New York City and surrounding areas.

-Handling A Broad Range Of Construction Litigation
+We Represent Clients In A Broad Range Of Construction Litigation

 The firm routinely handles the following matters: